-It’s a cloudy decision to integrate TMS therapy into your mental health treatment plan.
-When considering the role of cannabis in this journey, the most important actions are to seek professional advice, communicate openly with your healthcare provider, and carefully consider how cannabis use fits with your treatment goals and overall well-being.
-Let’s clear the air on why this approach can lead to less than high-flying results in your treatment efficacy and safety.
+Adding TMS therapy to your mental health treatment plan is a tough choice.
+When thinking about cannabis’s role in this journey, the most important things to do are to get professional help, be honest with your healthcare provider, and think carefully about how using cannabis fits in with your treatment goals and overall health.
+Let’s be clear about why this approach might not be the best for your treatment’s safety and effectiveness.

 What You Should Know About TMS Therapy